 Joe Unser wants to search the knowledge database for information about a task he is performing--ordering a new laptop.
 Joe can perform a simple search for this information by entering a phrase or word in natural query language.
 He enters the following search criteria: How do I order a new laptop?

 This information could be contained in the database in various ways.

 - Access the Simple Search page.

 In the Search field, type your search terms.

 If you define search criteria on the Advanced Search page and then click the Simple Search link, the Use Advanced Search Criteria check box is displayed next to the Advanced Search link on the Simple Search page.
 Selecting this check box applies all of the search criteria you defined on the Advanced Search page.

-As of Service Pack 1 for version 8.1.00, you can define and saved preferred sources on the Advanced Search page.
+You can define and saved preferred sources on the Advanced Search page.
 Then, the Use preferences check box is displayed next to the Search field on the Simple Search page.
 By default, the check box is selected and is locked, and search results are limited based on the saved criteria.